nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

    ```bash
    docker-compose up -d --scale kafka=3
    ```
-   In practice, 3 instances has been shown to work well.
+   In practice, 3 instances have been shown to work well.
 Use as many instances as required.
 Keep in mind each instance takes about 1 Gb of memory.
 7. Launch the Kafka shell
    1. To configure the cluster, you will need to launch into a container that has the Kafka shell.
    2. You can do this with: